-Given that not all researchers can be presumed to have equal access to data in paywalled publications, nor the budget or impetus to attend industry gatherings, ClinicalTrials.gov is widely considered the best platform to ensure wide data sharing.
+Given that not all researchers can budget or impetus to attend industry gatherings, ClinicalTrials.gov is widely considered the best platform to ensure wide data sharing.

 THE SHARING OF CLINICAL TRIAL RESULTS, WHICH CAN HELP RESEARCHERS WORK MORE EFFICIENTLY AND HELP PHYSICIANS MAKE BETTER DECISIONS, IS AN ACTIVITY THAT THE PRIVATE SECTOR IS LESS ENTHUSIASTIC ABOUT.